Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.

 Supported by www.maroqqo.com

-JASS CSS: A simple utility first type of “describe your style as class out of the box” CSS toolset with no stylesheet editing and no recompiling for new themes in mind.
-We try to avoid the misleading term “CSS framework”.
 Development started in 2012 formerly named as QCSS.
 Refactored in 2023 and renamed to JASS.
 (Not to confuse with JSS, Javascript driven CSS.)
-Being cross browser compatible down to 2009 while using SASS (SCSS) for the generator (not required by default).
+Being cross browser compatible down to 2009 while using SASS (SCSS) for manufacturing.
+Why still SASS in ^2020 instead of CSS –variables and nesting?
+Because it still matters if you care about browser support

 Components:

-Corresponding Drupal CMS theme based on JASS.
+Corresponding Drupal CMS theme based on JASS under development.

 [!NOTE] Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into Bootstrap v4 and v5.
 And great to see that a CSS framework like tailwindcss has taken over this utility first approach here into a fully-fledged CSS framework in 2017.
 Just would have been nice to credit it all somewhere.
 I published this qcss idea in 2012. :) Without maintaining it carefully enough.
 So it’s OK ;-)